 To provide for recoverability of Oracle database, make sure you have an application-consistent backup of your Oracle server machine created successfully.
+For more information on an application-consistent backup, see Application-aware Image Processing Settings.
 Also, if you plan to restore the database to its state as of the certain point in time (not necessarily the restore point, that is, backup or replica), then log processing should be configured, as described below.

 To configure corresponding job settings, you can do the following in Enterprise Manager: